home-assistant/home-assistant.io/source/_integrations/modbus.markdown

 ## Configuring climate entities

-The Modbus climate platform allows you to monitor a thermostat or heaters as well as set a target temperature, HVAC mode, swing mode and fan state.
+The Modbus climate platform allows you to monitor a thermostat or heaters as well as set a target temperature, HVAC mode, swing mode, and fan state.

 Please refer to [Parameter usage](#parameters-usage-matrix) for conflicting parameters.